arnaudrenaud/arnaudrenaud/README.md

 ### 🌱 Self-owned projects

-- [:link: Filmorama](https://www.filmorama.app) — Browse through hundreds of films currently in theaters in Paris, from the blockbusters to the hidden gems, bookmark your favorite ones and get notified when they are on screen
+- [🔗 Filmorama](https://www.filmorama.app) — Browse through hundreds of films currently in theaters in Paris, from the blockbusters to the hidden gems, bookmark your favorite ones and get notified when they are on screen
-- [:link: form-to-email](https://www.form-to-email.com) — Receive an email every time your web form is submitted, serverless: no back end needed for a contact or appointment form, no server, no script, no email API subscription
+- [🔗 form-to-email](https://www.form-to-email.com) — Receive an email every time your web form is submitted, serverless: no back end needed for a contact or appointment form, no server, no script, no email API subscription